-The IRS classifies a single-member LLC by default as a disregarded entity and treats the business as a sole proprietorship for income tax purposes.
-The IRS disregards the company as being separate from its owner.
-The company’s income, expenses, losses, gains, deductions and credits are reported on the owner’s income tax return.
+The only way an LLC can be a disregarded entity is when there is only one owner.
+The IRS classifies a single-member LLC (SMLLC) by default as a disregarded entity.
+This means the business is treated as a sole proprietorship for federal income tax purposes and does not file a separate tax return.
+By being recognized as a disregarded entity, the company’s income, expenses, losses, gains, deductions, and credits are reported on the owner’s personal tax return.

 Taxpayer Identification Number

-When filing for income tax, the owner of a single-member LLC treated as a disregarded entity must use the owner’s Social Security number, or if she has one, the owner’s separate EIN, on all returns and forms related to income tax., even if the LLC has its own EIN.
+When filing for income tax, the owner of an SMLLC that is treated as a disregarded entity will typically use the owner’s Social Security number on all returns and forms related to income tax, unless the LLC has employees.

 Liability Protection Unaffected

-Treatment by the IRS as a disregarded entity has no impact on the limited liability protection offered by an LLC.
-The LLC protects the owner’s personal assets from the debts and obligations of the company as long as the owner maintains an account of business income and expenses separate from personal accounts.
+Regardless of how an LLC is taxed, the legal protection offered by an LLC is unchanged.
+The LLC protects the owner’s personal assets from the debts and obligations of the company as long as the business owner maintains an account of business income and expenses separate from personal accounts.
 Any personal assets used as collateral for business loans are not protected.

 A single-member LLC can elect to change its tax classification to be treated as a corporation, even if the actual business structure remains the same.
 The addition of another member for the LLC will also result in changing the tax treatment from sole proprietorship to partnership.
 Tax repercussions from changing the tax status can be complicated, depending on the company’s specific situation, making the advice of an accountant highly valuable.

 When should an LLC be taxed as a corporation?